 Yet despite the fact that most authors have basic competence, grammar tends to be the first thing reviewers, beta readers, and fellow authors point out when offering feedback.
 So if most authors are capable of constructing a complete sentence, why is the majority of critique directed at authors focused on grammar?

 First, most readers don’t read critically.
 They read for enjoyment.
-Even most writers, if we are being honestly, don’t read critically.
+Even most writers, if we are being honest, don’t read critically.
 Being able to read critically; knowing how to dissect a story down to its core components, is a learned skill.
 Sure, good writers read a lot and can spot trends and see patterns.
 But if you ask them why those trends and patterns work; why those trends seem to be successful, they can’t articulate the why.

 Literary criticism is about the why.